2008 LIVE SAFE BE PREPARED

 HOW

-You would visit the NOKR registration page or the mail-in / fax form page and register either yourself and an emergency point of contact or you could register a family member and their emergency point of contact.
+You would visit the NOKR Registration page or the mail-in form page and register either yourself and an emergency point of contact or you could register a family member and their emergency point of contact.
 Optionally you could register a friend or significant other as a point of contact.
 Each registration is date stamped; you may also register yourself multiple times.
 If you have registered yourself several times, we do store each registration and index all individually by date.
 This information is kept secured and is sent encrypted to a secure area on a separate server once you press the register button.
 This information is not accessible to the public and is not located on the same site you register at.

 Information stored by public